halekammoun/RHCSA-Training/09-gestion-conteneurs.md

 ### conteneur Apache
 Launch an httpd container in Podman from this image registry.access.redhat.com/ubi9/httpd-24 that meets the following conditions:
 The container is started as a rootless container by the user webadmin.
-The container must be accessible on port 8081 of the host.
+The container must be accessible on port 8081 of the host (container =8080).
 The container uses the name web.
 The directory /home/webadmin/html on the host must be mapped to /var/www/html in the container.
 Generate a systemd service for this container (using the path ~/.config/systemd/user).